Agapio7/AWS-Amplify-and-AWS-Proton-/README.md

 *	Without AWS account you can still model and test your data before deploying to the cloud.
 *	After building your data model, you must connect an AWS account to deploy your backend environment to Amplify using Amplify Studio.
 * The sandbox interface lets you perform the following tasks:
-* Set up your data model.
+* Set up your data model as giveb below.
 * Test your new data model locally.
 * Deploy your backend to the cloud which requires an AWS account.